mwlang/flowmor_router/README.md

 ## State of the project

-### 0.0.1
+### 0.0.3
+### Tested and Works on Rails 4.x and Ruby 2.x

 Its got enough functionality to work really well for me [(mwlang)](https://github.com/mwlang) in its current form.
-Its a simple implementation with relatively few lines of code, adequately test covered.
+It's a simple implementation with relatively few lines of code, adequately test covered.
 It works and is used in production on a handful of sites.
 You can see it in action on [my personal site](http://codeconnoisseur.org) and [business site](http://cybrains.net).

 ### Is it For You?

 This isn't for everyone.
 It does build routes from objects in the database.
+Rails purists will argue this method pollutes the routes space.
 It does provide functionality similar to [friendly_id](https://github.com/norman/friendly_id) or by simply redefining the id of a model with AR's #to_param.
 If you run multiple instances of an application, you'll need to take care of syncing when the database is updated.
 The simplest way to do this is by adding Post.reload_routes (for example) to the before_filter callback of the controller.
 Sounds like a performance killer, but its really not.
 Just think every time you refresh during development that the routes are reloaded!

+On the other hand, this approach allows you a lot of flexibility to creating truly custom routes in your app.
+It also allows you to avoid using a global "match any" in your config/routes.rb.
+A use case is porting over a WordPress site to Rails where there was a highly customized permalink structure in place.

 ### To Install